quarkusio/quarkus-platform/README.md

 `mvn verify -Dnative` launched from the root platform project directory will (re-)generate the `generated-platform-project` and execute all the JVM and native tests of all the members.

-Once the platform project has been generated and installed in the local Maven repository, platform contibutors can analyze the artifacts generated for their extensions and run their testsuite in isolation from the rest of the platform testsuite by navigating to the desired test module and using `mvn` commands they typically would use to run their extension tests.
+Once the platform project has been generated and installed in the local Maven repository, platform contributors can analyze the artifacts generated for their extensions and run their testsuite in isolation from the rest of the platform testsuite by navigating to the desired test module and using `mvn` commands they typically would use to run their extension tests.

 ## Platform configuration